learn-co-curriculum/phase-1-using-fetch/README.md

 The AJAX technique opens up a lot of uses!

-- It allows us to pull in dynamic content.
-The browser can render the same HTML page for a cooking website and update the recipe on display _without_ reloading the page.
-This approach was pioneered by GMail whose nav area is swapped for mail content swiftly — thanks to AJAX.
+- It allows us to quickly update dynamic components within a larger web page.
+  The dynamic content can be pulled into the rendered HTML without reloading the entire page.
+This approach was pioneered by Gmail.
+Thanks to AJAX, the email list in Gmail is swapped for the contents of an individual email swiftly, while all the surrounding elements (navigation, search bar, etc.) remain in place.
 - It allows us to get data from multiple sources.
 We could make a website that displays the current weather forecast and the current price of bitcoin side by side!
 This approach is used by most sites to render ads.
 Your content loads